Modern Slavery Act

 OUR SUPPLY CHAINS

-Our supply chains include manufacture, sourcing ,procurement and delivery of raw materials, components, finished products and related servicing of life saving equipment for end customers who are principally marine, defence, aviation and offshore markets.
+Our supply chains include the manufacture, sourcing, procurement and delivery of raw materials, components, finished products and related servicing of life saving equipment for end customers who are principally in the marine, defence, aviation and offshore markets.

 Responsible Sourcing Policy

 Our Responsible Sourcing Policy reflects our commitment to acting ethically and with integrity in our business relationships.
 The policy is provided to certain key suppliers who are requested to sign up to the policy as well as the principles and standards contained therein.